jimmy181211/jimmy181211/README.md

 ## Experience & Academic Highlights

-- **Philo Homes:** Taking full ownership of the end-to-end design and development of a user-facing AI chatbot.
+- **Philo Homes** (June 2026 - present): Taking full ownership of the end-to-end design and development of a user-facing AI chatbot.
-- **Shorelight Summer AI Institute (Jul 6 – Aug 1, 2026):** Helped lead an AI chatbot capstone at the UCB program and a typing-training academic proposal at the JHU program.
-The proposal shaped GlyphTempo's functional architecture and lead to its development.
+- **Shorelight Summer AI Institute** (Jul 6 – Aug 1, 2026): Helped lead an AI chatbot capstone at the UCB program and a typing-training academic proposal at the JHU program.
+The proposal shaped GlyphTempo's functional architecture and led to its development.
 Faculty presented their own research in embodied AI, robotics, cognitive science, and energy systems, alongside inspiring guest lectures.
-- **Machine Learning Coursework, Path Academics (Feb 2026 – Jun 2026):** Completed a mathematically rigorous course "Intro to ML" by an MIT tenured professor, led a team project on email spam classification, and developed a research paper as part of the course assessment.
+- **Machine Learning Coursework, Path Academics** (Feb 2026 – Jun 2026): Completed a mathematically rigorous course "Intro to ML" by an MIT tenured professor, led a team project on email spam classification.
+I am currently developing a research paper as part of the course assessment.
-- **COGS 108: Introduction to Data Science:** Co-led a final group project that received full marks.
+- **COGS 108: Introduction to Data Science** (Jan 2026 - March 2026): Co-led a final group project that received full marks.
-- **Huaxin Guangdong Bank & Daxin CPA HR Department:** Gained experience with business operations and organizational workflows.
+- **Huaxin Guangdong Bank & Daxin CPA HR Department** （June 2025 - Aug 2025): Gained experience with business operations and organizational workflows.

 ## Technical Skills